austinjdowney/student-workbook/src/reflections/wk1/Day1.md

 1. Why do we use Git?

+Git ensures the easiness of continually uploading projects through a version control system that is then shared and viewed by others within the same project.

 2. What are the benefits of having multiple branches>

+To be able to share information with individuals on a project to then move forward on similar differing paths.

 3. What is the difference between Git and GitHub?

 ## Links
 <!-- example of linking HTML -->